-- Apply by the end of their third semester (exception: prospective Architecture majors must apply by July 1 at the end of their first year at UC Berkeley). - Have completed at least one semester of coursework at UC Berkeley - Have completed the required lower division courses outlined in the Change of College petition for their desired major - · Are able to complete their degree within CED's semester limit - Have a grade point average (GPA) of 2.0 or above (a 3.0 GPA is required for the CED Individual Major)
+- Apply by the end of their third semester (exception: prospective Architecture majors must apply by July 1 at the end of their first year at UC Berkeley). - Have completed at least one semester of coursework at UC Berkeley - Have completed the required lower division courses outlined in the Change of College petition for their desired major - · Are able to complete their degree within CED's semester limit - Have a grade point average (GPA) of 2.0 or above.